The Recovery System is Broken.

 He recently served as the President of the Upstate SC Council of Supply Chain Management Professionals (CSCMP) and is involved with several SCM and transportation associations.
 Sammy maintains a B.S. in Business Marketing & Management from Appalachian State University and advance Supply Chain Management & Logistics certifications from Georgia Tech.
 He is active in his community and a member of the 2012 Liberty Fellowship class (Aspen Institute).
 Sammy lives in Greenville, SC with his wife, Caroline, and their four children.

 Greg is a strategic health policy consultant and communications specialist.
-As person in long-term recovery from addiction, Greg’s career has been dedicated to creating positive changes in access to quality healthcare and recovery support for the 20 million Americans still struggling with addiction.
+As person in long-term recovery, Greg’s career has been dedicated to creating positive changes in access to quality healthcare and recovery support for the 20 million Americans still struggling with substance misuse.
 He is the award-winning filmmaker of the feature-length documentaries The Anonymous People and Generation Found.
-Greg has a master’s degree in addiction public policy from New York University and over a decade of experience working with organizations and government agencies on solving addiction issues.
+Greg has a master’s degree in addiction public policy from New York University and over a decade of experience working with organizations and government agencies on solving substance misuse issues.
 His work has been featured in The New York Times, The Washington Post, ABC World News, Los Angeles Times, and other news outlets.

 In 2015, Greg executive produced the historic UNITE to Face Addiction Rally.
 The event was then memorialized in a 2016 PBS special that he executive produced.
 He also produced and launched the event and companion TV special for the release of the first-ever Surgeon’s General Report on Alcohol, Drugs, and Health: Facing Addiction in America in 2016.